 A horrified scream tore through Dele’s lips as the hammer hit the nail, driving it through his wrist.

-Sweat mixed with tears rolled down his brows as blood poured from the wound.
+Sweat mixed with tears rolled down his chin as blood poured from the wound.
 “W-why are you doing this?”
 His question came as a plea, his voice scratchy from all his screaming.

 “Why am I doing this?”
 The hooded man rested the hammer on the bloody surface of the wooden table.
 “I thought you’d figure that out by now.”